timvisher/maxframe.el/README.markdown

 ## Usage

-Example of lines to be added to your .emacs:

-    (require 'maxframe)
-    (add-hook 'window-setup-hook 'maximize-frame t)
+[Autoload comments][1] are provided.
+If you're installing this via elpa you shouldn't need to do anything else.

+Otherwise, add maxframe.el to your load-path and run some form of `(autoload 'maximize-frame "maxframe" "Maximize the focussed frame." t)` in your init.el.

 If using two framebuffers (monitors), it might be necesssary to specify a mf-max-width value set to the pixel width of main framebuffer.
 This is necessary because emacs does not yet support sniffing different framebuffers.
 Example:

-    (require 'maxframe)
-    (setq mf-max-width 1600)  ;; Pixel width of main monitor.
-    (add-hook 'window-setup-hook 'maximize-frame t)
+    M-x customize-group RET maxframe RET set mf-max-width to 1600 ;; Pixel width of main monitor. (add-hook 'window-setup-hook 'maximize-frame t)

 To restore the frame to it's original dimensions, call restore-frame: